claremcgillis/Daedalus-Labyrinth/README.md

 # Base Case
    When there is nowhere else to go

+   [EDIT] When the explorer has reached the treasure or has no other stepping stone to travel.

 # English or pseudocode description of algorithm
    if explorer is on a valid stepping stone: